FilipDominec/transfer_matrix_method/README.md

 <img alt="slab_amplitude.png" src="./TE_slab_amplitude.png" width="350px"><img alt="slab_amplitude.png" src="./TM_slab_amplitude.png" width="350px">

-For TM polarisation, there are three conditions for 100% transmittance of a dielectric slab (marked by black lines):
+There are three possible conditions for 100% transmittance of a dielectric slab (marked by black lines):
-1) Fabry-Pérot resonance
+1) Fabry-Pérot resonance (numbered black lines)
-2) If mu=1.0 and epsilon=1.0:
+2) If there is perfect wave-impedance match to the surrounding medium  (horizontal line at epsilon=1)
-3) Brewster angle of incidence
+3) Brewster angle of incidence (thick black line, for TM polarisation only)

 The corresponding phase gained through propagation also differs between TE and TM.
 Note that TE polarisation exhibits an abrupt change of transmittance phase at the dielectric-metallic  transition, although the amplitude remains nonzero.